isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2552.md

 ---
-title: Network Box Next Generation Managed Security Version 5.5 - Package IV - S-80i
+title: U Ventures XERO - Book Keeping Training
 permalink: /productivity-solutions-grant/solutionrepo/solution2552
 ---

 ### Description

-Network Box is a Managed Security Service Provider, with a narrow scope.
-The focus is on Perimeter Protection, A cloud based SIEM+ Platform and Dark Web Scanning.
+XERO Accounting Software from U Ventures is a cloud-based accounting for small businesses that lets you automate bookkeeping, connect easily with your bank and advisors, and monitor how your business is doing at any given time.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Network_Box_Next_Gen_Sec__20210132_Desensitised_Annex_3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/U_Ventures_20210152_Desensitised_Annex_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria